lwYeo/SoliditySHA3Miner/README.md

     customDifficulty        (Pool only) Set custom difficulity (check with your pool operator)

-    maxScanRetry            Number of retries to scan for new work (default: 5)
+    maxScanRetry            Number of retries to scan for new work (default: 3)

-    pauseOnFailedScans      Pauses mining when connection fails, including secondary and retries (default: true)
+    pauseOnFailedScans      Pauses mining after number of connection fails, including secondary and retries (default: 3)

     submitStale             Submit stale jobs, may create more rejected shares (default: false)